-Something silly like a big lollipop makes a great visual with extra colour.
-Seasonal food can be fun too, like apples in autumn and watermelon in the summer.
+Something silly, like a big lollipop, makes a great visual with extra color.
+Seasonal food can be fun, too, like apples in autumn and watermelon in the summer.

 If the photo shoot has a birthday theme, jelly and cake are both fun props to use.
 They will definitely put a smile on their faces.

-If you do want to work with food, always get parents’ permission first.
+If you want to work with food, always get the parent’s permission first.
 And make sure the food is age-appropriate.

 10. Use Playful Props